Alexander Tuschinski: Work

-In 2014-15, Tuschinski produced, wrote, directed and edited the feature film Timeless.
+In 2014-15, Tuschinski wrote and directed the feature film Timeless.

 Tuschinski assisted Hugo Niebeling in restoring and re-editing B7, Niebeling's director's cut of his 1972 film showing the Berlin Philharmonic performing Beethoven's Symphony No. 7, conducted by Herbert von Karajan.
 Niebeling and Tuschinski together edited Niebeling's short film Apotheosis of Dance from the last movement of the symphony.

+In 2018, Tuschinski's documentary film Mission: Caligula on Tinto Brass's original plans for the film Caligula was released.
+Before that, Tuschinski had researched the subject in his bachelor's thesis and was involved in the rediscovery of the film's raw footage and Brass's 1970s workprint.
+At the premiere, Kelly Holland discussed plans for Tuschinski to complete the workprint in Brass's style, if possible with Brass's participation.
+Ultimately, the project did not happen.

-Tuschinski produced and directed several short films in 2017–2019, including a documentary film Caligari in the Desert about Roger Ball and the film The Songwriter of Botnang portraying Gerda Herrmann, a poet and composer born in 1931, which were screened at several international festivals.
+Tuschinski directed several short films in 2017–2019, including the documentary Caligari in the Desert about Roger Ball and The Songwriter of Botnang about Gerda Herrmann, which were screened at several international festivals.

-In 2021, Tuschinski produced, filmed, directed and edited the feature-length documentary Statue of Liberty about Tomas Kurth and his quest to build a "Statue of Liberty of Stuttgart" during lockdown.
+In 2019, Tuschinski wrote and directed the feature film Fetzenleben.
+It was largely shot in Paris, and screened at film festivals.
+In 2021, Tuschinski directed the feature-length documentary Statue of Liberty about Tomas Kurth and his project to build a "Statue of Liberty of Stuttgart" during lockdown.
 Statue of Liberty screened together with Fetzenleben and the second instalment of Die Liedermacherin von Botnang at Filmschau Baden-Württemberg in December 2022.

+Between 2022 and 2025, Tuschinski directed documentaries on political topics, including Whisper and Laugh (Flüstern und Lachen) and Tale of a Meme (Schwachkopf-Affäre).
+In 2025, he published academic work on his family history, including on his grandfather's writings.